hrr30-enzyme/contracts/README.md

 #### setMinBounty

-Sets the minimum amount needed to post a question.
+Sets the minimum amount needed to post a new question.

 #### setDuration

-Sets the length of time a question is live.
+Sets the length of time a question is live for future questions.

+#### setAnswerFee

+Sets the fee a user must pay to answer a question in future questions.

 ### PUBLIC FUNCTIONS

 #### getMinBounty, getDuration, getAnswerFee

-Returns these values.
+Returns the current values for any future questions.

 #### newQuestion